 Also of interest is that Riverdale Park has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Riverdale Park who are college-educated is somewhat higher than the average US community of 21.84%: 25.38% of adults in Riverdale Park have at least a bachelor's degree.
+The overall education level of Riverdale Park is somewhat higher than in the average US city of 21.84%: 25.38% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Riverdale Park in 2010 was $22,242, which is low income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $88,968 for a family of four.
 However, Riverdale Park contains both very wealthy and poor people as well.

 Riverdale Park is an extremely ethnically-diverse town.
 The people who call Riverdale Park home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Riverdale Park, accounting for 52.22% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Riverdale Park residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Riverdale Park include German, Irish, English, and Palestinian.

 In addition, Riverdale Park has a lot of people living here who were born outside of the US (44.87%).

 The most common language spoken in Riverdale Park is English.
 Other important languages spoken here include Spanish and Other Asian languages.